xfwang/SCNV/README.md

-Sinsat: Single-cell sequencing CNV analysis toolkit
+Sinsat: Single-cell Sequencing Analysis Toolkit
 =======

 The Single-cell Sequencing Analysis Toolkit (or Sinsat) provides various utilities for manipulating and analyzing data generated from Single-cell sequencing.